MP

 5. Keywords

-First things first: as a blogger in your first year, you don’t need to be spending your money on fancy keyword research tools.
+First, as a blogger in your first year, you don’t need to spend your money on fancy keyword research tools.

 Write down topics you’re interested in writing about, like home decor, organization, and productivity ideas.